TimLariviere/Snapdex-Compose/ARCHITECTURE.md

 One important design decision I made in Snapdex is to **keep the ViewModel and State focused purely on business-related data**.
 Anything related to UI presentation — like animation states, opacity, or navigation — is handled inside the UI itself.
 In other words, **the UI is responsible for UI**.
 This separation avoids mixing concerns and keeps the logic layer clean and easier to maintain.

-Compared to MVVM, MVI can feel more demanding to scale — but I actually see that as a feature.
+MVI can feel more demanding to scale — though I see that as a strength, not a drawback.
 It exposes when a screen is doing too much and nudges you toward better separation of concerns.
 That trade-off has worked really well in Snapdex, and I’d make the same choice again for apps with similar complexity.

 ### UI Structure in Snapdex